explodinglabs/explodinglabs.github.io/_posts/python/2021-01-25-dont-use-staticmethod.markdown

 In Python, don't use the `@staticmethod` decorator.

-A static method is just a function, it doesn't need to be inside a class.
+A static method is just a function that doesn't use the class or object its contained in.

-So move it out of the class.
-Write a plain function instead.
+In other words, it doesn't need to be inside a class.
+So write a plain function instead.